geerc/www/gkapfham/_posts/2014-10-25-Major-Mutation.md

 [Rene Just](https://people.cs.umass.edu/~rjust/), the creator of Major, has taken great care to ensure that it is fast, allowing mutation testing to be applied to large real-world programs.
 Major v1.1.8, for the Java 7 programming language, is now available for download&mdash;check Major's site so that you can download the tool and get started with mutation analysis for your JUnit test suites!
+If you are interested in Major, then you may also want to investigate the use of [PIT](http://pitest.org/), another mutation testing tool for programs written in the Java language.

 ### References